-No, not much.
 I have a general idea of the story arc, but I don't plan much, I just write and see what happens.
 I like the uncertainty.
-I think I write more bravely without the safety net of a synopsis.
-I have a theory that the un-put-downable quality of my books that my readers often refer to is because I don't know what's going to happen next, so the reader can't possibly know.
+I think I write more bravely without the safety net of a detailed synopsis.
+I have a theory that the un-put-downable quality of my books that readers often refer to is because I don't know what's going to happen next, so the reader can't possibly know.
 It comes as a surprise to all of us!

 Longhand or word processor?

 Always longhand first.
-(Disposable pencil on lined A4 if you want the techie details.)
-I can write straight on to a keyboard but found I wrote better in pencil.
-It's also too easy to hit the Delete key when you're feeling negative about your work.
+I can write straight on to a keyboard but found I wrote better in pencil on A4 pads.

 Do you ever suffer from writer's block?

-Not really.
-I do come up against problems with the story, by which I mean that I know what the book needs but I don't know how to do it.
-I just wait until the characters tell me how to resolve things.
+If I come up against problems with the story - by which I mean I know what the book needs, but I don't know how to do it - I just wait until the characters tell me how to resolve things.
 I find solutions usually come when I'm washing up or in the shower.
 They never hit you when you're thinking about them.
-But I've slowed down a lot since I had breast cancer.
+But writing has become much more difficult since I had breast cancer.
 Chemotherapy left me semi-disabled in my hands and feet and I now suffer from chronic pain, so it takes me much longer to produce a novel now.